adeady/api-gateway-spring/README.md

 5. you should be navigated back to the homepage with a filled in message.
 The content from the message is served from the resource service.

 # TODO:
-- [ ] stop making you check accept for user client at loging
+- [x] ~~stop making you check accept for user client at loging~~ Turns out the user only accepts once.
+  - [ ] understand how the domain model is accessed
 - [ ] allow user to create account on auth service
 - [ ] create design diagram with arrows explaining web traffic